Bryce-Davidson/neuradraw-2/README.md

 Decided that drawing on the canvas did not include many of the features in the project’s intended goals and features.
 While fast, the canvas object does not include an easy interface for morphing and interpolating canvas path’s as well as the lack of canvas documentation and packages to aid with the development.

-The next version of neuradraw will be written in [typescript](https://www.typescriptlang.org/) and [W3-SVG](https://www.w3.org/TR/SVG2/) to take advantage of the comprehensive libraries, documentation and support for SVG.
+The next version of neuradraw will be written in [typescript](https://www.typescriptlang.org/) and [W3-SVG](https://www.w3.org/TR/SVG2/) to take advantage of the comprehensive libraries, documentation and support for SVG with the added benefit of typescript typing.

 # Table of Contents